codacy/docs/docs/account/user-session-management.md

 # User session management

 To reduce the risk of unauthorized access to your account, Codacy sets automatic expiration timeouts for every session.
-When a session espires, Codacy invalidates the session both on client and server side.
+When a session expires, Codacy invalidates the session both on client and server side.

 ## Idle session timeout